 - You don’t want to wait for it to arrive via post.

 - Your existing IR receiver is not working with your remote control.

 - You believe your cheapo IR receiver is missing some of the IR signal being transmitted (not uncommon).

 So how well does it perform?
 Well we have provided some sample captures for you to see (click to view) for yourself.
-For the test we sent the same signal at all common modulation frequencies (30, 33, 36, 38, 40 & 56 kHz).
-To capture the modulation frequency for less common B&O 455kHz frequencies, you can customise the code provided for use on a faster MCU.
+For the test we sent the same signal at all common carrier frequencies (30, 33, 36, 38, 40 & 56 kHz).
+To measure the carrier frequency for less common B&O 455kHz frequencies, you can customise the code provided for use on a faster MCU.

 We are making this source code freely available and only ask, in return, that you credit AnalysIR and post a link to this blog.
 Feel free to improve the code or indeed turn it into an Arduino library.
 We haven’t spent much time optimising this code, but it worked well for us.
 Click here to download the source code for Arduino.